FAQs for Prospective Undergraduate Physics Students

 Why Caltech Physics?

-• The undergraduate physics program provides students with extensive training in the fundamentals of modern physics, ensuring that they have the foundation to pursue graduate study and careers in basic research.
+- The undergraduate physics program provides students with extensive training in the fundamentals of modern physics, ensuring that they have the foundation to pursue graduate study and careers in basic research as well as various industry sectors.
 Caltech physics majors indeed often become leading researchers in universities and industry.
 Our program integrates classwork with modern research and provides students flexibility to tailor their courses according to their individual interests.

 I took an AP course/course at a local university or college; can I get credit for it at Caltech?

-• In short, no you cannot.
+- In short, no you cannot.
 We do not accept any credits from other institutions.
 However, we do offer students the opportunity to satisfy certain requirements or earn course credit through advanced placement exams.
 In the summer before you begin at Caltech, students are offered the opportunity to take the Physics 1a advanced placement test.
 This test is completely voluntary.
 The summer before freshman year is the ONLY chance you have to take this exam.
 Based on the results of this exam, students may "place out" and be given credit for the course.
-Scoring exceptionally well on this exam may allow the student eligible for the Physics 1b advanced placement exam.
-Which may in turn allow the student to write the Physics 1c advanced placement exam.
-The Physics 1b and 1c advanced placement exams are written in person, after you have started at Caltech.
+Scoring exceptionally well on this exam may make the student eligible for the Physics 1b advanced placement exam, which may in turn allow the student to take the Physics 1c advanced placement exam.
+The Physics 1b and 1c advanced placement exams are taken in person, after you have started at Caltech.

 Can I do research?

-• Yes!
-There are a few ways you conduct research in the physics department.
+- Yes!
+Active involvement in research, both during the summer and school year, is strongly encouraged.
+There are a few ways you can conduct research in the physics department.

-• Summer Undergraduate Research Fellowships (SURFs) are the most popular option.
+- Summer Undergraduate Research Fellowships (SURFs) are the most popular option.
 Students conduct paid research over the summer, working closely with a member of the physics department.
 The vast majority of undergraduate students complete at least one SURF during their time at Caltech.
-If you do not get a SURF after the end of your freshman year, don't be discouraged.
-You often need to build up a strong foundation before you are ready for research.

-• Do a thesis (Phys 78/79) or take a research course (Phys 172).
-This allows a student to conduct research during the school year and obtain course credit.
+- You can do a senior thesis (Phys 78/79) and/or take a research course (Phys 172).
+Both routes allow students to conduct research during the school year and obtain credit toward their physics degree.

-• Occasionally, some faculty members have funding available to provide students with a paid position to conduct research during the school year, or in the summer.
-This is solely at the discretion of the faculty member.
+- Occasionally, some faculty members have funding available to provide students with a paid position to conduct research during the school year, or in the summer.
+This possibility is solely at the discretion of the faculty member.

 What courses do you offer?